Engee documentation

 Details

-Tyre slip values.
+Tire slip values.
 The elements of this vector correspond to the elements of the vector Kinetic friction coefficient vector.
-If the parameter Tire slip vector contains only non-negative values, the block assumes that the slip friction function is symmetrical about the slip axis.
+If the parameter Tire slip vector If it contains only non-negative values, then the block assumes that the function of sliding versus friction is symmetric relative to the sliding axis.

 Dependencies

-To use this parameter, set the Friction model parameters to the value of Table lookup kinetic friction coefficient.
+To use this parameter, set for the parameter Friction model meaning Table lookup kinetic friction coefficient.

 Units